A complete guide to wearing heels all night.

 4 Put Moleskin on Areas that Pinch Feet the Most

 Moleskin can be purchased at your local pharmacy and is a huge lifesaver!
 If you are still a little weary to wearing your heels all night long this is the solution!
-Moleskin comes in nude tones and you are able to cut it to form to whichever shape you need.
+Moleskin comes in nude tones and you can cut it to form to whichever shape you need.

 Stick this band-aid-like product to your feet where you are most vulnerable to blisters.

 5 Blister Blocker

 So you feel like your heels are pretty broken in by the big night.
-Blister blocker is a great precautionary to take since you haven’t worn your heels for a long period of time yet.
+Blister blocker is a great precautionary to take since you haven’t worn your heels for a long time yet.
 Apply this clear stick to the same areas you would put the mole skin on.